 We offer a free consultation to discuss how our attorneys handle divorce cases and find ways to make sure your debt ends when your marriage does.

-There are many considerations the courts make in deciding how to split debt in divorce.
-In general, if your debt was taken on at some point throughout the marriage, it is considered shared debt and will be split between you and your ex.
-If either of you came into the marriage with debt, that debt would still be your own responsibility.
-Courts will also consider who is most responsible for the debt incurred, and if one spouse is awarded an asset that has debt associated with it, such as a car with a loan, that spouse will most likely be responsible for making the payments.
+This means that the law divides only property and debts that were acquired during the marriage.
+If either you or your ex came into the marriage with debt, that debt would still be that person’s responsibility.
+Courts will also consider who is most responsible for the debt incurred; if one spouse is awarded an asset that has debt associated with it, such as a car with a loan, that spouse will most likely be responsible for making the payments.

 In Illinois, debts are classified as “marital” or “separate, or non-marital.”
-Marital debt includes most debts incurred during the marriage and before the date of separation — regardless of which spouse’s name is on the debt, and these are shared debts that the courts will divide.
+Marital debt includes most debts incurred during the marriage and before the date of separation — regardless of which spouse’s name is on the debt — and these are shared debts that the courts will divide.
 Debt that either spouse incurred before the marriage is considered non-marital and remains their own personal responsibility.

 In general, if you and your spouse have co-signed for debt during your marriage, the debt is the joint responsibility of both.
-These types of debts are most often incurred from loans, such as mortgage and vehicle loans, joint accounts, and credit cards.
+These types of debt are most often incurred from loans, such as mortgage and vehicle loans, joint accounts, and credit cards.
 Credit cards and loans that were opened before marriage and are in only one spouse’s name are personal debt; those that were opened by the couple are marital debt.

 The courts may balance out debt through distribution of assets.
 If one spouse receives a particular asset, such as a house, they usually also receive the debt associated with that asset, such as the mortgage payment.